 "It is important to be honest with your child about what is going on, but also important to filter information based on the child’s age—what you tell a 7-year-old may be much different than what you tell a 15-year-old," says addiction specialist Aaron Sternlicht, LMHC, CASAC.
 "It is important that your own unique parenting and family dynamics are considered when explaining addiction recovery to a child.
 It is not good to hide things or lie to your child because it is doing them a disservice for learning about an important issue, and may also break trust with your child if they suspect something else is going on."

-Much like it is when planning an intervention for a loved one battling addiction, preparation is important when speaking to someone, especially a child, about addiction and addiction recovery.
-There will be questions and concerns posed, so having those answers, even if just a general idea, will serve as more comforting than not.
+Preparation is key when speaking to your child about addiction and recovery.
+There will be questions and concerns posed, so having those answers, even if just a general idea, will offer peace of mind.

 Keep communication open.

 No matter the circumstance, communication is important.
 Keep the lines of communication open and allow your child to ask as many questions as they need.
+Try to validate their feelings, but don’t assume you know how they feel, either.
 Details can be spared or situations can be simplified for a more relatable conversation, but speaking to your child about the issue, even if it's as simple as "I am sick and need help" is better than ignoring it completely.
-Doing so may negatively impact your relationship with a child, who may begin to question their trust in you.
+Ignoring the issue may negatively impact your relationship with a child, who may begin to question their trust in you.

 "Many times, addiction issues are looked at with shame and normalcy that won't make sense to a child until later on in life," says Dr. Logan Jones, a psychologist and founder of NYC Therapy + Wellness.
 "By explaining it in a way they understand, they will know that this is not a bad person, but just someone who is doing something that is bad for them and they need help."